AionSystem/VERITAS/README.md

 - High-visibility red pin on responder map
 - Critical urgency flag in export data
 - Confirmation screen with location, instructions, and the monitoring boundary restated
-- **Signal-acknowledgment receipt (built):** when a responder acknowledges the signal on the dashboard, an STP-sealed "seen at T by this deployment" receipt flows back to the sender's device, which shows *"a responder saw your signal."* Proves the signal was **seen** — never that rescue is dispatched, and the notification says so explicitly.
-Works cross-device via the shared backend, and on a single device via local storage (offline-safe)
+- Signal-acknowledgment receipt (responder "seen at T", STP-sealed) — declared engineering priority; until it ships, the system proves a signal was *sent and sealed*, not that it was *seen*

 ---

-### 🗺 Responder Dashboard — Deployment Operator Access
+### 🗺 Operator Dashboard — Deployment Team Access

 For a coordination team member at a crisis operations desk who needs to triage incoming reports, rescue signals, and allocate field resources with confidence, not guesswork.

-**Demo access code:** `UNDP2026` *(published for evaluation — real deployments use operator-managed authentication)*
+**Demo access code:** `DEMO2026` *(published so evaluators can explore — real deployments use operator-managed authentication)*

 - Confidence map with color-coded pins (VALID/DEGRADED/SUSPENDED)
-- Rescue signals highlighted with a pulsing 🆘 marker (rendered above damage pins) and an **Acknowledge — seen** action that seals a receipt back to the sender; the button states it confirms the signal was seen, not that rescue is dispatched
+- Rescue signals highlighted with 🆘 icon and priority status
 - Real-time updates via Supabase subscription
 - Versioned reports — only the latest per location
 - Live confidence dashboard with DCI distribution